Sarah Hughes (journalist): Early career

 she worked for the Manchester Evening News, and won their feature writer of the year award twice in a row.

-In 2004, while writing for The Independent she co-authored a report with photojournalist Kate Holt on abuses by United Nations peacekeepers in the Democratic Republic of Congo (DRC).
+In 2004, while writing for The Independent Hughes co-authored a report with photojournalist Kate Holt on abuses by United Nations peacekeepers in the Democratic Republic of Congo (DRC).
 It was one of several early case reports following more than 30 interviews with girls in a refugee camp in Bunia and one under the care of United Nations Children's Fund (UNICEF), and other journalists subsequently followed with further similar reports.
 Their work was described by Simon Cottle, professor of media and communication, as "journalism taking its responsibility to report seriously", and earned them a place on the shortlist for an Amnesty International award in that year.
 Their case reports included that of rape and abuse of children, and the exchange of sex-for-food.
 It led to an investigation of MONUC (a United Nations mission in the DRC), by the UN's Office of Internal Oversight.

 Later career

 Hughes later specialised in journalism pertaining to television and entertainment, becoming known to her readers by the pseudonym 'Lady Sarah'.
-She published regular reviews on television series including Line of Duty, Peaky Blinders and Indian Summers, and contributed to The Guardian’s regular blog on Game of Thrones.
+She published regular reviews on television series including Line of Duty, Peaky Blinders and Indian Summers, and contributed to The Guardian's regular blog on Game of Thrones.

-She also wrote several reviews of books, including The Mirror and the Light by Hilary Mantel, An American Marriage by Tayari Jones, and Deborah Orr's Motherwell: A Girlhood.
-In 2017 she co-authored, with her father, the Keat's Memorial Lecture, on the influence of John Keats's medical training on his poetry, delivered at the Worshipful Society of Apothecaries.
+Hughes also wrote several reviews of books, including The Mirror & the Light by Hilary Mantel, An American Marriage by Tayari Jones, and Deborah Orr's Motherwell: A Girlhood.
+In 2017, she co-authored, with her father, the Keat's Memorial Lecture, on the influence of John Keats's medical training on his poetry, delivered at the Worshipful Society of Apothecaries.